ElBi21/NoTeX/README.md

 # NoTeX

-_A custom template for taking notes_
+_A custom LaTeX template for taking notes_

 ---